 In the movie “Fields of Dreams”, Ray Kinsella hears a voice that encourages him to build a baseball field on his Iowa farm, with the promise that something magical would happen.

 If you’re struggling to record enough content made for your YouTube channel let me whisper in your ear, “If you build your own DIY video studio, videos will come”.

-OK, I know that sounds a bit “mushy” but actually it’s not far off the truth.
+OK, I know that sounds a bit “mushy” but it’s not far from the truth.
 Here’s the thing.
 If you have your own video studio where you can walk in at any time, turn on the lights and start recording, those videos will come much more often.
 You will be much more productive when it comes to content creation.

 How to create a home DIY video studio

 - Choose a room with enough space for you and your equipment that’s also quiet.

 - Use window light or invest in Softboxes or LED lighting.

 - Use an HD camera on a tripod.

 - Record good audio with a lavalier or short shotgun microphone.

 This checklist is really all you need to set up a YouTube studio in your home or office.
 The level of sophistication depends on the type of videos you want to make but the checklist still applies but the way you implement it will change.
 Say you want to make talking head videos, like a vlogger, then you’ll not need much space.
 You could even just sit in front of the window with a laptop and webcam.
 But if you intend to interview people or have a cooking or beauty channel, you’ll need more space for your set.
 If you’re starting a YouTube gaming channel the studio checklist still applies.
 This time you’ll probably want to switch out the cloth backdrop for a collapsible green screen such as the one manufactured by Elgato.